top of page

 Our Mission:

-We aim to maintain a professional healthcare team that provides the highest quality of patient care for the communities of Ticonderoga, Putnam, and neighboring districts with integrity, respect, and pride
+We aim to maintain a professional healthcare team that provides the highest quality of patient care for the communities of Ticonderoga, Crown Point, Putnam and neighboring districts with integrity, respect, and pride.

 43530771_1942030349213577_16878097394439